2012 Dodge Journey Interior

 - "Second-row seating is on the tight side for full-size adults, the third row even more so -- one of the compromises that come with a smaller crossover." -- Motor Trend

-Though Bluetooth and satellite radio aren’t standard, the base Dodge Journey is still well-equipped.
-Standard features include dual-zone climate control, keyless entry and start, a USB port and auxiliary input jack.
-A Uconnect touch-screen interface, which is Dodge’s infotainment system, is also standard.
+Though Bluetooth and satellite radio aren’t standard, the base 2012 Dodge Journey is still well equipped.
+Standard features include dual-zone climate control, keyless entry and start, a USB port and an auxiliary input jack.
+Dodge's Uconnect touch-screen infotainment system is also standard.
 Reviewers are impressed with the Uconnect system in particular.
 They say it is very easy to use, even when you add optional navigation, which absorbs the climate and stereo controls.
 These days, that’s a rare compliment for any car because interior technology is becoming more elaborate and tougher to use.

 - "The optional navigation system's screen is huge and easy to read.
 Its size and touchscreen functionality make it among the simpler systems to use, but it still absorbs audio and climate functions.
 Clear, large redundant climate controls are set within easy reach of the driver, however." -- Consumer Guide